 I learned German fluently at age 19, but I didn't turn the corner until I was living in Germany for 6 months after having taken 5 years of classes beforehand.
 It would have been easy for me to conclude that I didn't have the aptitude to learn a language before ever reaching Germany.
 After all, I was below average for someone who spent 5 years learning German in a classroom.
 After finishing my two years in Germany, I can definitely conclude that my initial assessment of learning a new language was way off!

-How often do we give up because we value the opinion of one person over our own?
-My high school counselor didn't think I was college material.
+high school counselor didn't think I was college material.
 She was right that I needed to work on my study habits, but she was wrong in assessing my capacity and determination.
 It's a good thing I didn't listen to her or anybody else in my life who was skeptical of my ability to reach my goals.

-This is very good advice by Steve Jobs:
+is very good advice by Steve Jobs:

 Your time is limited, so don't waste it living someone else's life.
 Don't be trapped by dogma — which is living with the results of other people's thinking.
 Don't let the noise of others' opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition ...
 Stay hungry, Stay foolish.